needle-mirror/com.unity.renderstreaming/Documentation~/faq.md

 ### How do you increase the video quality?

-You can set the resolution of the frame on the `CameraStreamer` inspector.
+You can set the resolution of the frame on the inspector window of [video stream components](video-streaming.md).
 Keep in mind that video quality depends on the quality of the network.

 ## Questions about support